Hidden Fees And T&Cs To Take Note When Choosing An Electricity Retailer

 1) Administrative Fee

-This varies from retailer to retailer and should actually be called the “Like that also can?” fee because there aren’t any laws governing this.
+This varies from retailer to retailer and should actually be called the “Like that also can?” fee because there really aren’t any laws governing this.

 Tuas Power, on the other hand, charges a one-time administrative fee of $53.50 (after GST) if an applicant signs up on behalf of the account holder and fails to provide them with the mandatory supporting documents.